-For royal watchers, that news is sweet indeed, and the cake has already inspired everything from copycat recipes to complimentary cocktails.
+For royal watchers, that news is sweet indeed, and the cake has already inspired everything from copycat recipes to complementary cocktails.
 But why the big fuss?
 Victorian literature scholar Emily Allen knows the answer—the cake, like Queen Victoria’s, will be a type of culinary spectacle that reveals more about the spectators than it does about the bridal couple themselves.

 At the time, wedding cakes were usually single-layer fruitcakes covered in stiff white icing—the stuff of years of English tradition.
 But in the nineteenth century, a French invasion of sorts swept the nation’s kitchens.
 It became chic to eat Frenchified foods as a way of showing off wealth and good taste.
 What better way to display that taste than at your own wedding?

 Victoria’s wedding cake, though a thoroughly English plum cake on the inside, had some French decorative flair on the outside.
 It weighed 300 pounds, and was fourteen inches tall and ten feet in circumference, “was ornamented by sculptures of Britannia, the royal pair in Roman costume, and one of Victoria’s ubiquitous canines, to suggest fidelity,” Allen writes.

 Before being eaten, the cake drew quite a crowd.
 The “distinctly ruly mob” queued up outside of the store where it was created, waited in line for a glimpse, then trotted into the store two by two to get a peek.